federicohyo/8GhzGestureDataset/README.md

 Description of the experiment can be found here: https://www.frontiersin.org/articles/10.3389/fnins.2021.664208/abstract <br/>

-## folders:
+## python notebooks
-   /python/ </br>
-	8GhzRadarDatasetInspection.ipynb -> opens and plot the dataset </br>
+	8GhzRadarDatasetInspection.ipynb -> an example demonstrating how to open and inspect the dataset </br>
-	uBrain_8GhzDatasetTrainTestQuantizeExport.ipybn -> train, test, quantize and export a Spiking Neural Network (SNN) that can be used with the µBrain neuromorphic processor <br/>
+	uBrain_8GhzDatasetTrainTestQuantizeExport.ipybn -> an example demonstrating the traininig, testing, quantization and exporting an (ANN) compatible with the µBrain neuromorphic processor (ANN-to-SNN) rate-based mode <br/>

 # Availability